Meet the team

 Zoe’s clients include national and international companies, charities, not for profit organisations, trade unions, trusts and many SME’s.
 She also provides employment law advice and assistance to a wide and diverse range of employees, from casual workers to senior executives.
-Zoe was a Senior Lecturer in Employment Law at the University of Brighton from 2008 until 2011 and is an experienced CIPD trainer.
+Zoe was a Senior Lecturer in Employment Law at the University of Brighton from 2008 until 2011 and is an experienced CIPD trainer and MBL Webinar Speaker.
 She regularly holds seminars and workshops on all areas of employment law.
 In 2010 Zoe was a Visiting Fellow at the School of Industrial and Labour Relations, Cornell University, New York where she expanded her knowledge of international labour law.
 In 2015 Zoe was the advisor to The Guardian newspaper in relation to its widely reported undercover expose of a national retailer Sports Direct who had breached, amongst other things, the national minimum wage and in 2016 Zoe advised the BBC in connection with its investigation into working practices at national retailer ASOS.
 Zoe has advised many other media companies and written widely in several publications and is always willing to provide her expertise pro bono where the public interest is served.
 In 2019 Zoe became a volunteer mumsnet.com employment law adviser and is committed to improving the working lives of carers.

 Zoe is a member of the Employment Lawyers Association, the International Society for Labour Law and Social Security, the Industrial Law Society and the European Employment Lawyers Association.